dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 codatatype Lang<!A> = Alpha(eps: bool, delta: A -> Lang<A>)
 ```

 To some, this choice might seem odd at first sight.
-If you are familiar with the regular expressions, you likely have expected the set of formal languages to be defined more concretely as the set of all sets of finite sequences (sometimes called *words*),  `iset<seq<A>>`.
+If you are familiar with the topic, you likely have expected the set of formal languages to be defined more concretely as the set of all sets of finite sequences (sometimes called *words*),  `iset<seq<A>>`.
 Rest assured, we agree — up to an appropriate notion of equality!
-Where as you characterise languages intrinsically, we treat them extrinsically, in terms of their universal property: [it is well known](https://ir.cwi.nl/pub/28550/rutten.pdf) that `iset<seq<A>>` forms the *greatest* [coalgebraic](https://en.wikipedia.org/wiki/F-coalgebra) structure (think of a deterministic automaton without initial state) `S` that is equipped with a functions `eps: S -> bool` and `delta: S → (A → S)`.
-Indeed, for any set `U` of finite sequences, we can verify whether `U` contains the empty sequence, `U.eps == [] in U`, and for any `a: A`, we can transition to the set  `U.delta(a) == iset s | [a] + s in U`.
+Where as you characterise languages intrinsically, we treat them extrinsically, in terms of their universal property: [it is well known](https://ir.cwi.nl/pub/28550/rutten.pdf) that `iset<seq<A>>` forms the *greatest* [coalgebraic](https://en.wikipedia.org/wiki/F-coalgebra) structure (think of a deterministic automaton without initial state) `S` that is equipped with functions `eps: S -> bool` and `delta: S → (A → S)`.
+Indeed, for any set `U` of finite sequences, we can verify whether `U` contains the empty sequence, `U.eps == ([] in U)`, and for any `a: A`, we can transition to the set  `U.delta(a) == (iset s | [a] + s in U)`.
 Here, we choose the more abstract perspective on formal languages at it hides irrelevant specifics and thus allows us to write more elegant proofs.

 ### An Algebra of Formal Languages

 If you think of formal languages as the set of all sets of finite sequences, you will soon realise that languages admit quite a bit of algebraic structure.
 For example, there exist two languages of distinct importance (can you already guess which ones?), and one can obtain a new language by taking e.g. the union of two languages.
-In fact, if you think about it for a bit longer, you’ll realise that formal languages admit exactly the same [type of algebraic structure](https://en.wikipedia.org/wiki/F-algebra) as the one you’ve encountered when defining the set of regular expressions!
+In fact, if you think about it for a bit longer, you’ll realise that formal languages admit exactly the same [type of algebraic structure](https://en.wikipedia.org/wiki/F-algebra) as the one you’ve encountered when we defined regular expressions!

 First, there exists the empty language `Zero()` that contains no words at all.
 Under above view, we find `Zero().eps == false` and `Zero().delta(a) == Zero`, since the empty set does not contain the empty sequence, and the derivative `iset s | [a] + [s] in iset{}` with respect to any `a: A` yields again the empty set, respectively.
 We thus define: